aaronengels/DattoRMM/README.md

 you can develop your scripts faster and be more efficient.
 There is no need to go through a big learning curve spending lots of time working out how to use the Datto RMM API.
 Load the module, enter your API keys and get results within minutes!

-# Support my work
-You can support this project by donating [here](https://gofund.me/fb60f42d).

 # Basics

 You can install the module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/DattoRMM) and use the example below to get started.